ampproject/amp-readiness/README.md

 ## AMP Readiness

-AMP Readiness Chrome Extension allows you to quickly see what technologies used on the page are AMP compatible.
+AMP Readiness is a chrome extension allows you to quickly see what technologies used on the page are AMP compatible.

 ### License